floriandulzky/ApiProv/README.md

 # ApiProv

-ApiProv is lightweigt ApiGateway.
+ApiProv is lightweigt ApiGateway or something you can provide APIs with.
 With ApiProv you can provide an API from different protocols.

 Furhter you can use ApiProv as an api gateway for your microservices.